alienx5499/MoodLyft-Mirror-Input-Emotion-Analyzer/README.md

 ## **✨ Features**

 ### **Emotion Detection**
-- Real-time emotion recognition using advanced AI algorithms.
+- **Analyze Emotions in Media:** Detect emotions in uploaded images and videos using advanced AI algorithms.
-- Displays dominant emotions like happiness, sadness, anger, and more.
+- **Displays Dominant Emotions:** Identify and display emotions such as happiness, sadness, anger, and more.

 ### **Personalized Compliments**
-- Intelligent compliments tailored to your mood.
+- **Tailored Uplifting Messages:** Generate intelligent compliments based on the detected emotions.
-- Text-to-speech (TTS) functionality to deliver compliments audibly.
+- **Text-to-Speech (TTS) Functionality:** Deliver compliments audibly for an enhanced interactive experience.

-### **Modern UI**
+### **Organized Input/Output Workflow**
-- Sleek, frosted-glass design with animated effects.
+- **Structured Directories:** Place your input media in designated folders and retrieve analyzed outputs from organized directories.
-- Dynamic FPS display for smooth performance insights.
+- **Seamless Processing:** Easily manage and process multiple media files with minimal effort.

 ---